 Over the next six days, Ricky Allen and Georgina Grayson would embark on a crime spree across London, indulging in their mutual fantasies of blood, money and power and by the time that their brief liaison came to an end, their sadistic roleplaying had led to murder.
 It was only after their arrests that these two strangers discovered that everything they had been told about one another was a lie; Allen was really Karl Hulten, a private who had gone AWOL from the US Army, while Grayson’s true identity was Elizabeth Jones, a teenage delinquent who had run away from home in search of glamour and excitement.
 Nor was Hulten the Chicago gangster he had claimed to be; the innocent victim whose life they had claimed during their one-week reign of chaos proving his first and only kill.
 The one thing they both had in common was that they attempted to escape the monotony of their everyday lives and fully immerse themselves in the make believe realities that they had created; a gun-toting mobster and his ruthless dame.

 The crimes of Hulten and Jones – two lost souls who longed for excitement and adventure amidst a war that raged across the world – would seem like something out of a movie.
 One was a dashing soldier, a handsome young man who fancied himself as something of a ruthless mobster, while the other was a glamorous woman who had once performed provocative shows in sleazy clubs, yet now longed for the life of Bonnie and Clyde.
 The country was enraged not only by their deeds but the government’s willingness to impose capital punishment, the trial finding its way into newspapers all around the world.
 ‘She did striptease dancing at battle parties and was paid commission on the trade she attracted,’ reported Australia’s The Argus on 25 January 1945, almost four months after the murder had taken place.
 ‘Then she met Hulten.
-It is true that she never even knew his time.
+It is true that she never even knew his name.
 She would have had nothing to do with him if she had not thought he was an officer.’
 The trial even provoked responses from such acclaimed writers as George Orwell and George Bernard Shaw, but by the time war finally came to an end that summer, the media had a victory to report.
 When Chicago Joe and the Showgirl, a big screen dramatization of their six-day violent affair, was released forty-five years later, the names Karl Hulten and Elizabeth Jones had been all but forgotten.

 Charting the nefarious relationship between the two killers had long been a dream project of David Yallop, a true crime writer who had spent the previous two decades carving out a notorious reputation with a series of controversial books that probed into various high profile scandals.
 Having first climbed through the ranks of the television industry, Yallop had published his first book To Encourage the Others in 1971.
 Other subjects that he would investigate included the Yorkshire Ripper and silent movie star Roscoe ‘Fatty’ Arbuckle, but his most provocative work would come in 1984 with In God’s Name.
 An exploration on the death of Pope John Paul I, who had passed away six years earlier, only thirty-three days into his reign.
 Yallop had claimed the Pope’s sudden death had been part of a conspiracy after he had intended to remove several important figures from power, while the book’s publisher Corgi boasted that Yallop had been approached by the Vatican to investigate the alleged murder.

 Yallop had first considered investigating the crimes of Hulten and Jones and what history has come to know as the Cleft Chin Murder in the early seventies and by the time his second book The Day the Laughter Stopped was published in 1976, he had already completed his initial draft.
 The fantasy that the two killers had become immersed in fascinated the writer.
 ‘She projected a totally false image to him,’ Yallop told the New York Times.
 ‘He projected a totally false image to her.
-They locked on to those images and lived them out for weeks.’
+They locked on to those images and lived them out for a week.’
 For Yallop, he saw in Hulten and Jones the perfect antiheroes that would populate a tragic crime story, one where two youths idolised the glamorised image of American gangsters that Hollywood depicted in The Public Enemy and Scarface, or the ‘crimes of passion’ movies of the forties such as Double Indemnity.
 Perhaps it was no coincidence that after committing the murder, Hulten and Jones would watch Christmas Holiday, a film noir in which Deanna Durbin lived in fear after her husband Gene Kelly is sentenced for murder.
 The few days they had spent together allowed them to forget the horrors of the real world and instead indulge in some kind of motion picture reality, far removed from the death and destruction that surrounded them as London attempted to rebuild itself following the devastation caused during the Blitz less than four years earlier.

 By the time that Karl Hulten and Elizabeth Jones first met on 3 October 1944, Allied forces had been waging war against the Axis and the rising tyranny of the Nazis for more than five years.
 Millions had perished, countries had fallen and amidst the revelations of concentration camps and ethnic cleansing, Adolf Hitler had become the epitome of pure evil.
 Yet even as the death toll in Europe continued to rise, at home in England crime flourished more than ever before.
 Theft, rape and murder became a growing concern.
 ‘In 1939, more than three hundred thousand crimes were reported in England and Wales.
 By 1945, this number had risen to more than four hundred and fifty thousand, a rise of nearly sixty per cent over six years,’ revealed an article published by Murder in Mind in 2000.
 ‘Many people worried that standards were spiralling into decline.
 The police, already hampered by a nightly blackout and short-staffing, fought a constant battle against organised prostitution, unlicensed nightclubs, illegal drinking clubs and gambling.
 There were worries, too, about the excessive influence of Canadian and American troops based in Britain, enviously described as ‘overpaid, oversexed and over here.’’